suzuki-hoge/hoge-works/README.md

 3: good practice!
 4:
 5: this work is coding practice with simple line editor creation
-6: if you are interested in line editor, check out linux "ed"
+6: if you are interested in line editor, check out linux ed

 >
 ```